taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 // highlight-end
 ```

+> Since this component uses state from the same reducer, we could also write `state => state.posts`.
+However, learning how to write it the long way is useful to know in case you need to bring multiple reducers into the same component.

-Finally, we'll bring in the asyncronous `fetchPosts` from the actions, which is the action that combines the whole lifecycle of fetching all posts into one.
+Finally, we'll bring in the asynchronous `fetchPosts` from the actions, which is the action that combines the whole lifecycle of fetching all posts into one.
 Using `useEffect` from React, we'll `dispatch` `fetchPosts` when the component mounts. `dispatch` will automatically be available on a connected component.

 <div class="filename">pages/PostsPage.js</div>